Assilius/Libft-42/README.md

 # Libft-42
-C Standard Library Functions and String Manipulation Extensions Welcome to the comprehensive C Standard Library Functions and String Manipulation Extensions repository!
+C Standard Library Functions and String Manipulation Extensions.

+Welcome to the comprehensive C Standard Library Functions and String Manipulation Extensions repository!
 As part of the esteemed 42 project, this repository houses an extensive collection of fundamental C standard library functions along with additional utility functions tailored to enhance string manipulation capabilities.

 Key Features: